Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

 3. Grow Sellers Network Through Collaboration and Development

-A perfectly-organized workflow and constant development for vendors—the main two elements that enable a stable flow of new suppliers for your multi seller shopping mall without dedicated efforts and costs.
+A perfectly-organized workflow and constant development for wholesale suppliers—the main two elements that enable a stable flow of new suppliers for your multi seller shopping mall without dedicated efforts and costs.

-The good conditions of work itself, together with word of mouth, helps to gain a flawless reputation that is a pledge of growth for any multiple vendor ecommerce marketplace:
+The good conditions of work itself, together with word of mouth, helps to gain a flawless reputation that is a pledge of growth for any multiple vendor eСommerce mall:

 - flawless service and support